 What will I learn?

-– Understand the structures and theoretical tools that enable efficient team work, in order to convert ideas into value.
+– Understand the structures and theoretical tools that enable efficient teamwork to convert ideas into value.

-– Confidently recognise, cultivate and apply creative and entrepreneurial thinking in their own discipline and appreciate its value in other arena.
+– Confidently recognise, cultivate and apply creative and entrepreneurial thinking in your own discipline and appreciate their value in other areas.

-– Understand the fundamentals of innovation and ‘intrepreneurship’
+– Understand the fundamentals of innovation and ‘intrapreneurship’.

 – Be able to present ideas clearly and professionally.

 – Appreciate the various challenges involved in the design process.

 – Demonstrate delivery of successful innovation in a given venture whether for-profit, a social enterprise, a community project or a public-sector activity.